AP071216/mp1/README.md

     </thead>
     <tbody>
         <tr>
-            <th>Navigation bar has dropdown menu to account for less horizontal space, "Dog Dojo" text is centered due to extra space in the middle</th>
+            <td>Navigation bar has dropdown menu to account for less horizontal space, "Dog Dojo" text is centered due to extra space in the middle</td>
-            <th>Some images increased in size to fill empty space but doesn't overflow and fits the page well</th>
+            <td>Some images increased in size to fill empty space but doesn't overflow and fits the page well</td>
-            <th>Text aligned well, text isn't too large for the screensize.
-Forms fit well</th>
+            <td>Text aligned well, text isn't too large for the screensize.
+Forms fit well</td>
-            <th>Due to the grid system, all content aligns on the page in one column and doesn't overlap</th>
+            <td>Due to the grid system, all content aligns on the page in one column and doesn't overlap</td>
         </tr>
     </tbody>
 </table>